Look out for the Remind 101 & Sign- Up Genius for Pumpkin Party Details!

 Will you stay open if there’s a confirmed diagnosis in the community?

-Our goal is to maintain our regular schedule in our preschool as long as it is safe to do so.
-The safety and well-being of our children, families and staff is our top priority.
-We recognize that school closures strain families and communities – affecting learning, nutrition and other critical services such as healthcare.
-At this time we will remain open, continue to monitor the situation and cooperate with state and local officials.
+Our goal is to maintain our regular schedule, with shortened hours, in our preschool as long as it is safe to do so.
+The safety and well-being of our children, families, and staff is our top priority.
+We recognize that school closures strain families and communities – affecting learning, nutrition, and other critical services such as healthcare.
+At this time we will remain open, continue to monitor the situation, and cooperate with state and local officials.

 What happens if someone at the school is diagnosed with COVID-19?

-If a child or teacher at our school was diagnosed with COVID-19, we would close immediately and follow guidance from the state and local health departments.
+If a child or teacher at our school was diagnosed with COVID-19, we would follow guidance from the state and local health departments.

 What if someone has a suspected case of COVID-19, but it hasn’t been confirmed?

-Anyone with a suspected, or confirmed, case of COVID-19 cannot be admitted to our school until they’ve received medical clearance (have tested negative).
+Anyone with a suspected, or confirmed, case of COVID-19 cannot be admitted to our school until they’ve received medical clearance (have tested negative) And has been 10 days cleared.

 What if my child doesn’t have symptoms, but a family member has been diagnosed with the coronavirus?